 Every journey is marked by the stops you make along the way – let’s take a peek at the Common European Framework of Reference for Languages, and get our heads around what they are all about!

 What does CEFR level mean?

 The CEFR can greatly assist us in the task of language learning.
-The levels clearly represent the skills which need to be mastered at each level, allowing students to better focus their time and resources in order to progress in the most time efficient way.
+The levels clearly represent the skills that need to be mastered at each level, allowing students to better focus their time and resources in order to progress in the most time-efficient way.
 The levels can be daunting to a new reader.

 So, let’s take another approach, and find out how the different levels can help you if you’re lonely and looking for love!